 AMP provides a framework for creating fast-loading mobile pages.
 Implementing it significantly improves mobile page load times.
 Here is how to use AMP for mobile optimization:

-- Install AMP plugin.
+- Install the AMP plugin.
 Use the official AMP for WordPress plugin.
 This plugin makes implementing AMP on your WordPress site easy, enabling faster mobile page loads with minimal effort.

 - Customize AMP pages.
 Ensure they reflect your branding.
 AMP pages often have a more basic design, so ensure that key branding elements are preserved for a consistent user experience.